New NASA rover to scout for life's habitats on Mars

 "One of the ingredients of life is water," said Mary Voytek, director of NASA's astrobiology program.
 "We're now looking to see if we can find other conditions that are necessary for life by defining habitability or what does it take in the environment to support life."

-The spacecraft, which is designed to last two years, is outfitted with 10 tools to analyze one particularly alluring site on Mars called Gale Crater.
-The site is a 96-mile (154-kilometer) wide basin that has a layered mountain of deposits stretching 3 miles above its floor, twice as tall as the layers of rock in the Grand Canyon.
+The spacecraft, which is designed to last two years, is outfitted with 10 tools to analyse one particularly alluring site on Mars called Gale Crater.
+The site is a 96-mile (154-kilometer) wide basin that has a layered mountain of deposits stretching 3 miles (4.8 kilometres) above its floor, twice as tall as the layers of rock in the Grand Canyon.

 Scientists do not know how the mound formed but suspect it is the eroded remains of sediment that once completely filled the crater.

-Note: (This story was corrected in the second paragraph to change the name of the organisation to United Launch Alliance)